mrgw454/CoCo-Pi-Installer/README.md

 File system on SD card will automatically be expanded after your first reboot.
 No need to perform that step manually any longer.

 7. Log into Raspberry Pi OS.
 8. DO NOT CLONE this repository.
-You only need to download a single file (Downloads folder is fine): https://github.com/mrgw454/CoCo-Pi-Installer/blob/master/CoCo-Pi-Installer-setup.sh
+You only need to download a single file (Downloads folder is fine):<br/>
+    https://github.com/mrgw454/CoCo-Pi-Installer/blob/master/CoCo-Pi-Installer-setup.sh

 9. Open a terminal, change directories to where you downloaded the file and type the following commands:<br/>